rust-lang/book/nostarch/chapter16.md

 ## Shared-State Concurrency

-Message passing is a fine way of handling concurrency, but it’s not the only one.
+Message passing is a fine way to handle concurrency, but it’s not the only way.
 Another method would be for multiple threads to access the same shared data.
-Consider this part of the slogan from the Go language documentation
-again: “do not communicate by sharing memory.”
+Consider this part of the slogan from the Go language documentation again: “Do not communicate by sharing memory.”

 What would communicating by sharing memory look like?
 In addition, why would message-passing enthusiasts caution not to use memory sharing?

-In a way, channels in any programming language are similar to single ownership, because once you transfer a value down a channel, you should no longer use that value.
+In a way, channels in any programming language are similar to single ownership because once you transfer a value down a channel, you should no longer use that value.
 Shared memory concurrency is like multiple ownership: multiple threads can access the same memory location at the same time.
 As you saw in Chapter 15,